hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005v3.md

 ## Changing region code

-{% include alert.html content="Be aware that changing the region code may break features such as PPPoE depending on your ISP, and remove telnet access!" alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="Be aware that changing the region code may break features such as PPPoE depending on your ISP, and remove Telnet access!" alert="Note"  icon="svg-info" color="blue" %}

 ZTE has created various region codes that load default values based on the local ISP.
 This configuration can be changed using this command: